 Good news!
 This month's Scholastic Reading Club flyers are ready for you to explore with your child.
-Children read more when they choose their own books, so I encourage you to look at the flyers together.
+Children read more when they choose their own books, I encourage you to look at the flyers together.
 Each flyer is filled with grade-specific, affordable titles and Storia® eBooks.
-Place your order online at scholastic.com/readingclub or return the order form and payment to me.
-Flyers are available on our front desk so pick one up today!
-If you do not pick up a flier you can still place an order online.
+Place your order online at scholastic.com/readingclub Flyers are available online.

+Shop Online: scholastic.com/readingclub

+Class Activation Code: NM8JM

+SUNBLOCK

+Spring will bring to us stronger rays of sunshine.
+Please consider applying sunblock to your child each morning before arriving at school.
+If you are interested in having sunblock reapplied to your child in the afternoons please complete and return a Sunblock 2021 form.